 When Christina Steinorth first offered me this opportunity I was hesitant.
 I usually stay away from book reviews because I just don’t have the time to read books lately.
 She assured me that this one can be used somewhat like an encyclopedia.
 You can just flip to the section that pertains to you and focus on that.
 Well, I ended up devouring the entire book!
 Not only is it an easy read, but it’s so interesting and relatable.
 Several of the sections hit home for me.

-Cue Cards for Life: Thoughtful Tips for Better Relationships is now available for pre-order on Amazon.com!
+Cue Cards for Life: Thoughtful Tips for Better Relationships is now available on Amazon.com!